chas-academy/u09-fullstack-js-JemalNejat/Documentation.md

 ### MongoDB

-For the database, I used **MongoDB** to store user information, menu items, categories, and order details.
+For the database, I used **MongoDB** to store user details, food items, and order information.

 1. **MongoDB Connection**:
-    - I used the **mongoose** library to connect and interact with the MongoDB database.
+    - I used **Mongoose** to connect to MongoDB and define schema models.
     ```bash
     npm install mongoose
     ```

-2. **Data Models**:
+2. **Schema Models**:
-    - **User**: Stores user details, including name, email, and order history.
+    - **User**: Stores user credentials, order history, and personal details.
-    - **Menu Item**: Stores food items categorized by type (e.g., Appetizer, Dessert).
+    - **Menu Item**: Stores food items categorized by type.
-    - **Order**: Stores user orders, payment status, and delivery details.
+    - **Order**: Stores the order information, including the user, items ordered, payment status, and delivery address.

 ### Stripe Payment Integration

-Stripe is integrated for secure payment processing.
+Stripe is integrated for processing payments.

 1. **Install Stripe SDK**:
     ```bash
     npm install stripe
     ```

-2. **Stripe Configuration**:
+2. **Payment Process**:
-   - Backend routes handle payment initiation and confirmation.
+   - Users can pay using Stripe, with backend routes handling the payment initiation and confirmation.
-   - Webhooks are used to listen for payment status updates from Stripe.
+   - Webhooks are used to listen for payment events from Stripe, ensuring payments are completed securely.

 ### API Testing with Insomnia

-To test the API, I used **Insomnia** for simulating requests and ensuring everything works as expected.
+To test the API, I used **Insomnia** to simulate HTTP requests and validate the API functionality.

-1. **GET Menu Items**: Test retrieving all menu items by category.
+1. **GET /menu**: Test fetching food items by category.
-2. **POST Order**: Test placing an order with selected menu items and initiating Stripe payment.
+2. **POST /orders**: Test placing an order and confirming payment.
-3. **POST Payment Confirmation**: Ensure Stripe webhook confirms payment status.
+3. **POST /payments**: Test initiating and confirming Stripe payments.

----

-This documentation should guide you through the entire process of developing your food delivery app, from UX research to frontend and backend development, and API integration.